Locomotives of Sri Lanka Railways: History

 As of March 2022, Sri Lanka does not have commercially operational electric locomotives or train sets.
-Electrification has been proposed, to improve energy efficiency and sustainability.
+Electrification has been proposed to improve energy efficiency and sustainability.

 Liveries

 Sri Lanka's locomotives have appeared in several different liveries over the years.

-The steam locomotives were mainly black.

-With the introduction of diesel locomotives, coloured liveries appeared.
+The steam locomotives were mainly painted in black.With the introduction of diesel locomotives, coloured liveries appeared.
 Typical for many locomotives is a livery that has thick horizontal bands of dark blue, light blue, silver and a yellow stripe.
 Also common for many locomotives is a livery of horizontal bands of green, brown, and a yellow stripe.

-Various other liveries also exist.
+The DMUs are painted in various liveries, unique to their classes.
+Typically, they feature horizontal bands of colour running their entire length and a solid colour on the front and back ends.

+ICE livery

 M6 ICE locomotives have a unique ICE livery of brown and orange.

-The DMUs are painted in various liveries, unique to their classes.
-Typically they feature horizontal bands of colour running their entire length and a solid colour on the front and back ends.

 Numbering

 Steam locomotives were numbered from 1 upwards, reaching 161 in 1911.
 Whereafter replacement locomotives were given the same number as the locomotive that they replaced with an "R" prefix; until such time as the old locomotive, now running with an "O" prefix, was finally withdrawn.
 This system was abandoned in 1928, with new locomotives being numbered from 249 upwards, and reaching 336 by 1940, and 362 in 1951 when the last steam locomotive — a 4-8-0 from WG Bagnall — was delivered.

-Narrow gauge locomotives were numbered in the same list as broad gauge locomotives.
+Narrow gauge locomotives were numbered in the same list as broad-gauge locomotives.
 Diesel locomotives and multiple unit numbering started from 500 – an Armstrong Whitworth 122 hp 0-4-0 diesel-electric shunter delivered in 1934 – and reached 840 in 1991. and included one locomotive experimentally converted to electric traction.